-Not long ago, we penned an opinion that every photo geek should own a wide-angle lens.
-In case you missed it, we heralded the incredible ability of wide-angle lenses to present a vision of the world that just can’t be captured by a standard or telephoto lens.
+Not long ago, I penned an opinion that every photo geek should own a wide-angle lens.
+In case you missed it, I talked about the incredible ability of wide-angle lenses to present a vision of the world that just can’t be made with a standard or telephoto lens.

 Before we get too hot and heavy with sample shots, tech specs, and our usual brand of entertaining and engaging wordplay, let’s cover the basics.

 The FD 24/2.8 was offered in both original FD (pictured throughout this review) and FDn models.
 These are easily differentiated by the outward appearance of the lens, with early models featuring the breech-lock mechanism and later models featuring the bayonet style mount.
 Major differences between the two versions are few, and amount to the FDn having a smaller minimum aperture (F/22 as opposed to the earlier lens’ F/16), and a more complicated formula (10 elements in 9 groups in contrast to the earlier lens’ 9 elements in 8 groups).

 The lenses have much more in common than they have in opposition, including number of aperture blades (6), minimum focusing distance (1 ft / 0.3 m), and field of view (Diagonal: 84° Vertical: 53° Horizontal: 74°).
 Most importantly, both versions offer Canon’s best optical coating technology, S.S.C., though the later models don’t advertise this on the lens itself.

 The takeaway when speaking of the FD versus FDn debate is that both versions will give the average photo geek a shooting experience and image quality nearly indistinguishable from one another.
 While the original FD is said to have a higher build quality, I’ve found that most FDn lenses are quite robust, even if they do feature more plastic than their older brothers.